Jaymon/vagrant-bootstrap/README.md

     Partitioning method: Guided – use entire disk and set up LVM When prompted which software to install, select OpenSSH server, the rest such as LAMP or MySQL will be installed later Select to install GRUB boot loader on the master boot record

+### After the OS installation

+Power down the box completely, then click settings again.

+Under System, unclick CD/DVD.

+Under Storage, get rid of the CD-ROM drive, you won't need it anymore.

+Now you can start the box.

+### After logging into box

 When you are ready to run this script, you can just run these commands: